Biclustering random matrix partitions with an application to classification of forensic body fluids: Biclustering prior

-Let $P\sim \MCRP(\alpha,J;\A)$ be the multinomial ``CRP'' associated with $\MDP(\alpha,H;J)$.
+Let $P\sim \MCRP(\alpha,J;\A)$ be the multinomial CRP associated with $\MDP(\alpha,H;J)$.
 The probability for partition $P\in \Xi^J_\A$ is

-where $|P_k|$ is the number of elements in cluster $k\in \{1,\dots,K\}$, and the indicator function $\mathbb{I}_{K\le J}$ evaluates to 1 if $K \in \{1,...,J\}$ and 0 otherwise.
-This distribution can be simulated by a process-of-arrivals like the CRP, so it is projective, and the simulation can be achieved by Gibbs sampling.
-However, we use Metropolis-Hastings updates, so Equation~\ref{eq:crp_part_prob} is sufficient.
+where $|P_k|$ is the number of elements in cluster $k\in \{1,\dots,K\}$, and the indicator function $\mathbb{I}_{1\le K\le J}$ evaluates to 1 if $K \in \{1,...,J\}$ and 0 otherwise.
+This distribution can be simulated by an arrival-process like the CRP, so it is exchangeable and projective and can be simulated using Gibbs sampling.
+However, we use Metropolis-Hastings updates, so \eqref{eq:crp_part_prob} is sufficient.

-We emphasize that the MDP is not taken for computational convenience but on subjective grounds following elicitation.
+The MDP is not taken for computational convenience here but on subjective grounds following prior elicitation.
 Replacing the MDP with the DP leads to some simplification; all the marginals derived below are still tractable.
-In later sections, we experiment with DP-like priors (large $J$) and find performance on the test set worsens slightly, so our choice is supported.
+In later sections, we perform model comparison with DP-like priors (large $J$) and find our model is strongly favored.